 Small propane supply, stove, and lighter for melting snow for water.
 You can get propane from a commercial and residential supplier near your location.
 You can, for instance, search for a North Texas propane seller (or elsewhere) to get in touch with the service provider.

 Therm-a-Rest pad to serve as an insulated layer between you and the frozen ground

 Winter power outage tips

-Storms don’t only wreak havoc in the mountains, they can impact our daily lives at home.
+Storms don’t only wreak havoc in the mountains, they can also impact our daily lives at home in plains.
 Sometimes, that burly winter weather can knock out our power for several days.
 Here are things to have around the house: